bat/bat/INSTALL.md

 }
 ```

-instead of the other way around around because `OpenLog` creates a singleton object.
+instead of the other way around around because `OpenLog` creates a
+singleton object.

 Contact
 -------

-Please, consult the BAT web page http://mpp.mpg.de/bat/ for further
+Please consult the BAT web page http://mpp.mpg.de/bat/ for further
 information.
+In case of questions or problems, please don't hesitate
+to create an issue at https://github.com/bat/bat/issues/ or contact
-You can also contact the authors directly via email:
+the authors directly via email through bat@mpp.mpg.de.
-bat@mpp.mpg.de